 No matter what technology is behind creating anti-reflecting coating, glossy screens tend to reflect ambient light.
 In order to compensate this, users push the brightness of their monitor to the maximum.
 Even though the reflection of ambient light is reduced, the anti-reflecting coating can not eliminate this effect.

 - Reduced reflection in certain conditions

 - Cleaner image

 - Potentially increased eyestrain

 - Dust and dirt more visible

-When you take a look at names of LED monitors, from the name you will recognize panel type and what kind of coating was used in production.
+When you take a look at the names of LED monitors, from the name you will recognize panel type and what kind of coating was used in production.
 We have covered that in previous sections.
-Now, when shopping for LED monitor you will find yourself looking at all kind of specifications, additional features and connections.
+Now, when shopping for an LED monitor you will find yourself looking at all kinds of specifications, additional features, and connections.
 Now I will list what you need to understand, so pay close attention.

 I will start with connections.
 LED monitors are typically produced with few different connections for connection with your PC or console.
 Most common connections or ports are:

 - Audio In/Out